Adrián Beltré: 2017

-Beltré began the 2017 season on the 10-day disabled list; he had injured his right leg near the end of spring training.
+Beltré began the 2017 season on the 10-day disabled list after injuring his right leg near the end of spring training.

 On July 4, Beltré hit his 600th career double, becoming the 17th player all-time to reach that milestone.
 On July 7, Beltré became the 21st player to amass 5,000 career total bases.
 On July 26, Beltré was ejected by umpire Gerry Davis; in a game against the Miami Marlins, Davis asked Beltré, who was the next scheduled batter, to move closer to the on-deck circle.
 Beltré responded by picking up the edge of the logo that marked the on-deck circle and moving it closer to where he had been standing, which prompted Davis to eject him.

-Beltré collected his 3,000th hit with a double into left field against Wade Miley of the Baltimore Orioles on July 30, 2017, making him the 31st player to reach this milestone and the first Dominican born player to accomplish it.
+Beltré collected his 3,000th hit with a double into left field against Wade Miley of the Baltimore Orioles on July 30, making him the 31st player to reach this milestone and the first Dominican-born player to accomplish it.

 Beltré played in only 94 games in 2017 due to hamstring and calf problems.

 2018

-Prior to the start of the 2018 season, the Rangers signed Bartolo Colón, giving them the only two active players with at least 20 seasons in the major leagues.
-On April 5, 2018, Beltré doubled in the second inning versus the Oakland Athletics to pass Rod Carew as the all-time Latin-American hits leader.

-On June 13, 2018, Beltré hit a double that gave him 3,090 career hits; this made him the all-time leader in hits by a player not born in the United States.
+Prior to the start of the 2018 season, the Rangers signed Bartolo Colón, giving them the only two active players with at least 20 seasons in the major leagues and the last two active players to have played in 1990s.
+On April 5, Beltré doubled in the second inning versus the Oakland Athletics to pass Rod Carew as the all-time Latin American hits leader.
+On June 13, Beltré hit a double that gave him 3,090 career hits; this made him the all-time leader in hits by a player not born in the United States, surpassing former Mariners teammate Ichiro Suzuki.

 On November 20, 2018, Beltré announced his retirement.

 Career statistics

 In 2,933 games over 21 seasons, Beltré posted a .286 batting average with 3,166 hits, 477 home runs, 1,707 RBI, 121 stolen bases, 1,524 runs, 636 doubles, a .339 on-base percentage, a .480 slugging percentage, and a .960 fielding percentage.
-In 28 postseason games, he hit .261 (29-for-111) with five home runs and 11 RBI.
+In 28 postseason games, he hit .261 with five home runs and 11 RBI.